Not all Gore-tex is the same.

 Hydrophobic down has been treated with a durable water repellent that enables the down to dry quicker and resist water for longer, meaning it will perform better in damp conditions.
 This makes down jackets that utilise hydrophobic down more versatile, as they can be used in cold, damp conditions without being damaged, which is great for the British climate.

-There seems to be no weight penalty or other compromises with Hydrophobic down versus regular down, though there may be a slight price difference.
+The use of hydrophobic down is now widespread with the majority of down clothing using it and many down sleeping bags also including it as standard.
+There seems to be no weight penalty or other compromises with Hydrophobic down versus regular down, though there may be a slight price difference where older, non-hydrophobic options are still available.

 3m Featherless synthetic insulation that acts like ‘down’